mazen-gamdou/Microservices_Project/README.md

 `docker compose -f "docker-compose.yml" up -d --build`.

 Now, you can go to http://localhost:3002 to register and login.

+Once you login you will be redirected to the HAProxy on http://localhost:3000 that will reroute you to the port 4000 where the Motus game is deployed.
 ## Overview

 This web application features a motus game, an authentication system and a scoring system.
 It employs a microservice architecture with services for authentication, game logic, and score tracking.
 User information is stored in a PostgreSQL database, while game scores are managed in a Redis database.